 Marine Cargo Insurance

 Various facets of the maritime industry significantly influence the Australian economy.
-Several factors combine to make Australia one of the world’s most significant shipping tasks.
+Several factors combine to make Australia one of the world’s most biggest users of marine cargo.
 These elements include:

 - Diverse industry and populations